Arthur B. McDonald: Humanitarian work

 In the spring of 2020, amid the COVID-19 pandemic and the ensuing shortages, McDonald became one of the leaders of a project to mass-produce mechanical ventilators at low cost.
-McDonald has stated that the project was initiated by Princeton Professor Cristiano Galbiati who was locked down in Milan Italy.
+McDonald has stated that the project was initiated by Princeton Professor Cristiano Galbiati who was locked down in Milan, Italy.
 He inspired action by his colleagues on the DarkSide-20k Dark Matter physics experiment after recognizing the similarities between the requirements of a ventilator and those of particle physics experiments.
 McDonald led the Canadian team with members from TRIUMF laboratory, CNL Chalk River, SNOLAB and the McDonald Canadian Astroparticle Physics Research Institute after strong positive response from the Directors of these institutions.
 The design, called the Mechanical Ventilator Milano, is based on the Manley ventilator but uses modern electronics wherever possible.
-The details, first published on March 23 by about 150 collaborators, were released under the CERN Open Hardware License.
+The details, first published on March 23 by about 150 collaborators, were released under the CERN Open Hardware Licence.
 The project received the support of Prime Minister Justin Trudeau who anticipated an initial order of 30,000 to Canadian hospitals from several suppliers.
 An order has been placed for 10,000 units with Vexos, Markham.